 Mike is also an accomplished live performer who knows how to prepare students for the stage or a career in music.

 I received my Bachelor of Arts Degree in Music Education with a focus on Classical and Jazz guitar.
 As a part of earning the Music Education degree I also studied and taught all the Band and Orchestra instruments.
 I took private lessons in Jazz Guitar, Classical Guitar, Voice, Piano, Oboe and anything that would fit into my schedule.
 I also was in the Classical Guitar Ensemble, Choir and Jazz Ensemble during college.

 I started teaching guitar in the Spring of 1996 while pursuing my degree.
 Teaching guitar became a passion once I realized (with help from my mentor Tom Hess) that it was the career that made the best use of all my skills.
-After college, I got hired right after graduation at a music store in Buffalo Grove, IL and I've been teaching guitar as my only job ever since.
+Right after my graduation I've been teaching guitar as my only job ever since.

 Q&A with Mike Walsh

 When Did You Start Playing Guitar And Did Any Band Influence Your Decision To Start?

 I started playing when I just turned 14, in the middle of 8th grade.
 I had heard Metallica’s "And Justice For All" over Winter break and was amazed at how cool the guitar could be.
 I was hooked and went to find an old Les Paul imitation I had laying around as a gift from a relative, and practiced everyday from then on.